jedraynes/jedraynes.com/content/about.md

 <div style="text-align:center"><img src="/images/balcony.jpg" /></div>

-## About Me
+## About
 ---

-#### Pre-2019

 Welcome!
 I'm Jed.

-I'm originally from Brentwood, TN but most recently lived in Cincinnati, OH after graduating *magna cum laude* from [Xavier University](https://www.xavier.edu/) (Go Muskies!) where I majored in Accounting and Finance and minored in Information Systems.
+I'm originally from Brentwood, TN and recently graduated *magna cum laude* from [Xavier University](https://www.xavier.edu/) (Go Muskies!) in May 2019 majoring in Accounting and Finance and minoring in Information Systems.
+Since then, I've become a licensed CPA, survived nearly a year in [Audit at KPMG](https://audit.kpmg.us/), and currently work in [Deals Transaction Services Financial Due Diligence at PwC](https://www.pwc.com/us/en/services/deals/acquisitions/due-diligence.html) in Washington, DC.
+When I'm not crunching through client financial data, I volunteer with the [American Red Cross'](https://www.redcross.org/) Disaster Cycle Services and Blood Services and recently became a [Provisional EMT-B](https://www.nremt.org/rwd/public/document/emt) with the plan to volunteer further in my spare time.

-#### Post-2019

-Since graduation, I worked at [KPMG](https://home.kpmg/us/en/home.html) in Audit working with clients in aerospace/defense and retail.
-After almost a year at KPMG, I transitioned to my current role in Financial Due Diligence at [PwC](https://www.pwc.com/) working with clients from consumer to tech to government.
-When I'm not cranking through client financial data, I'm probably taking a MOOC, binging Netflix/Prime Video/Twitch/Disney+, or deep in the rabbit hole of some random article Wikipedia.
+Outside of work and service, I'm taking a MOOC, binging a Netflix/Twitch/Disney+, or deep in the rabbit hole of a random Wikipedia article.

-## About the Site

----

-This site is a collection of tangents that I deem worthy of posting to the internet.
-It'll range from random analyses to quick thoughts.
-Poke around, [read](https://jedraynes.com/posts/) a little, and stalk my [GitHub](https://github.com/jedraynes?tab=repositories) and [LinkedIn](https://www.linkedin.com/in/jedraynes/) (no shame, I know you're going to anyway).
+This site is a collection of tangents I deem worthy of posting on the internet.
+Feel free to [read my posts](https://jedraynes.com/posts/), and [contact me](https://jedraynes.com/contact/), or stalk my [GitHub](https://github.com/jedraynes) or [LinkedIn](https://www.linkedin.com/in/jedraynes/) (no shame, I know you're going to anyway).

+Below you can find a timeline of major events to see a brief history of me.

+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQIzyf5Vkq7dGDf45XNdQqKRLFIwMa9WEzCr62O2g2aeuMoxiIP96wUFaiIP285w7j_L53Pq_9QsGs1/embed?start=false&loop=false&delayms=3000" frameborder="0" width="100%" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 ---